ray-project/ray/doc/source/tune-usage.rst

 Tune CLI (Experimental)
 -----------------------

-``tune`` has a easy-to-use command line interface (CLI) to manage and monitor your experiments on Ray.
+``tune`` has an easy-to-use command line interface (CLI) to manage and monitor your experiments on Ray.
 To do this, verify that you have the ``tabulate`` library installed:

 .. code-block:: bash